daihan054/Email-sending-using-java-code/README.md

-# Email Sending using microsoft exchange server and smtp
+# Email Sending Using Microsoft Exchange Server and SMTP
 This is a basic code for sending mail via EWS and SMTP

 ## EWS - Microsoft Exchange Server